US Senate approves divisive Trump spending Bill

 The sprawling text now heads to the House of Representatives, where it faces unified Democratic opposition and multiple Republicans balking at the budget-busting costs, as well as slashed health care and food aid programmes for poor Americans.

-Trump's Bill proposes a US$4.5 trillion extension of his first term tax cuts, contentiously offset with US$1.2 trillion in savings mainly targeting the Medicaid health insurance program, as well as federal food aid.
+Trump's Bill proposes a US$4.5 trillion extension of his first-term tax cuts, contentiously offset with US$1.2 trillion in savings mainly targeting the Medicaid health insurance programme, as well as federal food aid.

 The health care cuts could see an estimated 12 million low-income and disabled Americans lose coverage.

-The package also rolls back billions of dollars in green energy tax credits while providing a US$350 billion infusion for border security and Trump's mass migrant deportation program.
+The package also rolls back billions of dollars in green energy tax credits while providing a US$350 billion infusion for border security and Trump's mass migrant deportation programme.

 The president made clear that the goal remains to get the Bill through the House in the coming days and sign it into law by Friday's Jul 4 Independence Day holiday.